-On reflection I’m not at all sure why, but I posted an in-depth rebuttal to the guy and pointed out several large flaws in the article.
-You’ll not be surprised to hear he never responded.
+On reflection, I’m not at all sure why, but I posted an in-depth rebuttal to the guy and pointed out several large flaws in the article.
+But, you’ll not be surprised to hear he never responded.

 NLP Is NOT The Cure For All Mans Ills